Give the gift of dance – Swing Dance Gift Certificates!

-I like Big Band music.
+I like Big Band music, it’s my favorite of music, and it makes up the majority of my playlists (and it should make up the majority of your playlist!).
 Most people have heard of the Big Band sound, a music style primarily from the 1930’s and 1940’s.
 Unfortunately, many people (even some swing dancers) associate the Big Band sound with the “champagne, mayonnaise and white bread” music of Lawrence Welk, the New Year’s Eve broadcasts of Guy Lombardo, or the commercially successful but stiff and bland music of Glenn Miller.

 Simply put, Classic Big Band music is the music that was played as swing dancing, in the forms of Lindy Hop and Balboa, and big band jazz developed simultaneously in the U.S. in the 1930’s and 40’s.

 Generally speaking, I think Classic Big Band music should be well represented at swing dance venues.
-It sometimes seems one hears the same few Big Band songs played at various swing dance venues.
+One often hears very few Big Band songs played at swing dance events.

-I believe there are a couple of reasons for this.
+I believe there could be a couple of reasons for this.

 First, good, high quality recordings of Big Band music are not as well known and marketed as heavily as “mainstream” swing music.
 Of course, there are numerous Big Band recordings on the market; however a great many of these recordings have an inferior sound quality due to the recording technology (mono) of the 1930’s and 40’s.
 These CDs are often released by lesser known record labels that buy up rights to various versions of older big band songs.
 These record labels then release poor quality big band CDs or “collections” with no digital re-mastering and normally no liner notes.
 So, how does one find good quality big band music?
 There are two basic options: digital re-mastered versions of the original 1930’s and 40’s recordings, and 1950’s and 60’s Hi-Fi re-recordings/re-creations.